 They were clearing mines for a South African firm which began working in the area around Ziguinchor in August 2012.

 Separatist rebels have been fighting for independence for the Casamance region since 1982.

 The government and rebels signed a peace pact at the end of 2004, raising hopes for reconciliation in Casamance, which borders The Gambia to the north and Guinea-Bissau to the south.

-But a faction of the Casamance Movement of Democratic Forces (MFDC) has continued to fight.'In tears'
+But a faction of the Casamance Movement of Democratic Forces (MFDC) has continued to fight.